Airbrush: History

 Airbrushed makeup was used in Hollywood movies at least as early as the 1930s.
 Monte Westmore is sometimes credited with developing the technique for Gone With the Wind, but his brother Wally was using it at least five years earlier in Pre-Code films such as Murder at the Vanities.

 Airbrush makeup has recently been re-popularized by the advent of high-definition television and digital photography, wherein the camera sees more detail than ever before.
 Liquid foundations that are high in coverage but thin in texture are applied with the airbrush for full coverage without a heavy build-up of product.
 It is also a highly popular technique for special effects makeup as well as for the funeral industry.

 Alcohol-based mediums are best suited for waterproof make-up; this makeup lasts longer, is smudge proof, is rich and opaque in colour.
 But alcohol-based foundations can be too matte, and can lead to over-drying of the skin.
 They also can rub off due to excessive itching or fidgeting.

 Water based mediums are great for clown make-up, i.e., for short-term artistic or skin-friendly make-ups, these are easy to apply, and easy to remove, with minimal damage to the skin, but water-based make-up does not last a long while, and comes off easily, even more so with perspiration.

 Silicone-based airbrush foundation, S/B foundation, is found in professional and premium retail airbrush brands, primarily for bridal make-ups, or mature skin.
 Silicone based foundations have the advantage of being medium to high coverage.

 Silicone-based airbrush foundation has another advantage of mimicking the skin texture, as to give no obvious sign of make-up, thereby giving a more natural look to the model.

 Silicone-based airbrush foundations are comparatively water-resistant but not waterproof; they do not overdry the skin, and are relatively easy to apply and remove with a mild make-up remover.

+In special effects makeup, airbrushes are the predominant tool for applying paint to prosthetic appliances.
+This method offers several advantages over traditional brushwork, including the minimization of edge peeling, the prevention of underlayer disturbance, and the reduced risk of damage to delicate prosthetic pieces.
+Furthermore, airbrushing facilitates the creation of translucent layers, crucial for achieving realistic skin tones and textures on foam and rubber-based prosthetics.
+Diverse airbrushing techniques and stencil utilization enable the application of intricate patterns, enhancing the lifelike quality of the final makeup effect.